Chris Lewis MBACP (Accred.)

 I believe that human beings become who they are through their changing relationships with other people, as well as a range of social, cultural and environmental influences.
 For this reason, in sessions we may focus on your current experiences and relationships and, if relevant, explore how these may relate to your previous experiences and relationships.
 At times we might explore the experiences that may emerge within the therapeutic relationship too.

-My approach is integrative, which means I use a variety of counselling models to find a way of working which suits your needs.
+My approach is integrative, which means I use a variety of therapy models to find a way of working which suits your needs.
 For example, if you would like to work in a creative way beyond simply talking I can facilitate this and you can bring drawings, dreams, poetry and music to sessions if this is helpful to you.

 Training, qualifications & experience